egumasa/engagement-annotation-project/docs/2_Part1_Understanding_Engagement.md

 - **While that grief is deeply understood**, the problem with tragedies like this one is that they become a heyday for the overly-sincere, maudlin, righteousindignation crowd.
 - **Even though he had taken all his medication**, his leg did n’t look any better.
 - Every single law is addressed to the men, with the use of the pronoun “he” throughout the text, **even** when the laws are closely referring to female issues.
+- So they 're trying to create a candidate that can win **rather than a candidate that addresses these issues that are important to people**.
+(Disclaiming the idea of having a candidate who adresses important issues.)
 - The author **should have** considered all the potnetial interpretations before making a strong claim.

 `Disclaim: Counter` sometimes includes less obvious realizations.
 For example, adjuncts such as *even*, *only*, *just*, and *still* may "also have a counter-expectational aspect to their meanings" (Martin & White, p.
 121).